 Our experience with remote development gave us the confidence to promise that when you share your challenge with our team, we’ll work with you to deliver a revolutionary digital product.
 But there’s one more thing.
 It’s not only about experience with our clients.
 Remote work is embedded in Netguru’s DNA.
 Since day one, the company has built a culture of inclusiveness and flexibility.
 Wiktor and Kuba, the founders, believe that hiring the best talent is only possible by giving people a lot of space and freedom, and by allowing them to take ownership of their work.
 Our employees can work from wherever they want and they’re not restricted with fixed hours.

-Wiktor Schmidt, CEO at Netguru, underlines:
+Wiktor Schmidt, Executive Chairman and Co-founder at Netguru, underlines:

 If you don’t trust your employees enough to let them decide where from and when they want to work, it’s better you don’t hire them in the first place.